 A full tang means that the blade and handle are made from a single piece of metal, providing strength and durability at the same time.
 This design ensures that the knife won’t break easily under stress, making it ideal for heavy-duty tasks like prying and chopping.

+High-quality stainless steel or carbon steel are the most common materials used for survival knives.
 Stainless steel is known for its corrosion resistance and low maintenance, while carbon steel offers better edge retention and easier sharpening.

 Both materials have their pros and cons, so choose based on your personal preferences and intended use.
 In some cases, if you’re an enthusiast then pattern welded steel can also make an excellent choice.